-Selling retail products in the salon is an increasingly difficult challenge these days given all the competition around us.
+Selling salon products is an increasingly difficult challenge these days given all the competition around us.
 Now more than ever it is a necessary part of a salon’s revenue mix in order to be profitable.
 The good news is that there are some action steps you can take that can help you achieve your goal.
-All salons that do well selling retail products follow these steps:
+Those that do well selling salon retail products follow these steps:

 create a culture of retailing

-Many salons treat retail as an after thought and then complain that their retail sales aren’t high enough.
+Many salons treat the retail as an after thought and then complain that their salon product sales aren’t high enough.
 To thrive in retail you need to be committed to it.
 It requires goals, tracking, discussion, and constant focus with your team to be successful.

 promotions and service compensation tied to retail

 Most salons limit retail incentive to 10% of retail sales and that’s it.
-Salons that do well with retail tie a minimum retail sales component to service commissions.
+Salons that do well with selling their salon products tie a minimum retail sales component to service commissions.
 For example, if a salon employs a level system, one of the criteria for a stylist to jump from level 2 to level 3 is achieving certain retail goals.

 Simply putting your products on a shelf and hoping they walk out the door is not enough!
 You should treat your retail business like a separate business in terms of marketing and promoting it.
 Each client cycle (every 6 weeks) there should be a new retail promotion/incentive.
 A mix of contests for staff, gift with purchase, and incentives for clients are all strategies to employ.
 Events can also be a great way to drive retail sales.